red-team-operation/red-team-operation.github.io/temp.md

 title: Commands
 ---

-If the value for "Accounts: Limit local account use of blank passwords to console logon only" is not set to "Enabled", this is a finding.
+"Disable" "Accounts: Limit local account use of blank passwords to console logon only"

 The policy referenced configures the following registry value: